nuex/t/README.md

 - [Using timeclock to record billable time][timelog]
 - [timelog files][htl] - from the [hledger][] project

-## About ##

-I forked this from <https://github.com/nuex/t>.
-I'm not trying to maintain compatibility with the original for several reasons:

-- I didn't need the timelog file switching capabilities.
-- I changed the `switch` command to switch projects instead of files
-- I changed the default timelog file name.
-- I generalized a 'do' command and the 'ledger' command to easily add commands without having to add more functions in the script.

 [ledger]: http://ledger-cli.org
 [timelog]: http://ledger-cli.org/2.6/ledger.html#Using-timeclock-to-record-billable-time
 [htl]: http://hledger.org/MANUAL.html#timelog-files